- Overview

 These producers can be configured inside Jaspersoft as data sources using the Data Adapter Wizard.
 The best way to start is to construct a valid URL for retrieving XML data using a standard web browser.
 Please note, not all web browsers display unformatted XML content correctly.
 If you see a string of text without an HTML structure, try another browser or search the Internet for a solution.
 As a note, Firefox tends to be the most reliable for displaying useful XML data across operating systems.

-Here's what a valid XML data producer URL for the Financial Document Data Producer configured to run against our QA system looks like:
+https://<server-host-name>/xml-data/<data-producer-id>?<PARAM_ID_1>=<param-value-1>&<PARAM_ID_2>=<param-value-2>Here's what a valid XML Data Producer URL for the Financial Document Data Producer configured to run against our QA system looked like:

-XML Data Producer URL's
+A note on XML Data Producer URLs

-Note that Data Producer URL's are just used for design purposes.
+Note that Data Producer URLs are just used for design purposes.
 Once you upload your report to Flex, the system will automatically locate the data producer and fill in the parameters for you, provided you follow certain design conventions discussed below under Injected Parameters.

 Global SQL Report Tutorial